Financial Inclusion

 Figure Two: key stakeholders that contribute to financial inclusion.

-Access to basic bank accounts
+Access to basic transaction accounts

 Having an account at a financial institution (bank account) is a foundational entry point into the financial system.
 Having a bank account enables economic participation and a means to receive, store, save and spend money.